-Your boss may not know you’re interested in exploring career options.
+- Be vocal — Your boss may not know you’re interested in exploring career options.
 Have a career path discussion with him or her to express your desire to move up and to learn what career development opportunities are available to improve your skills.

-Specialized staffing agencies typically have access to unlisted jobs you won’t find on your own.
+- Work with a recruiter — Specialized staffing agencies typically have access to unlisted jobs you won’t find on your own.
 They’ll not only know which positions are open but can point you to a role within a company that dovetails with your career aspirations and personality.

 The role of senior accountant is a gateway to a variety of career opportunities.
 Below you’ll find a breakdown of three of the most common roles senior accountants can secure if they have the right qualifications.

-In addition to five years of accounting experience, candidates for accounting manager will need a bachelor’s in accounting, finance or business, along with stellar soft skills.
+- Accounting manager — In addition to five years of accounting experience, candidates for accounting manager will need a bachelor’s in accounting, finance or business, along with stellar soft skills.
 Communication, leadership abilities and analytical expertise are must-haves in this role.
 In some cases, you’ll also need a master’s in business administration (MBA) and certifications like the Certified Public Accountant (CPA) designation.

-Controllers are in high demand because many companies had to turn their thoughts away from succession planning during the recession and are unprepared for the increase in baby boomer retirements.
+- Controller — Controllers are in high demand because many companies had to turn their thoughts away from succession planning during the recession and are unprepared for the increase in baby boomer retirements.
 If you have — among other qualifications — seven years’ experience, strong analytical skills and the ability to articulate the business significance of financial data, this could be the role for you.

-Like controllers, CFOs are also highly sought due to succession planning being set aside during the recession.
+- Chief financial officer — Like controllers, CFOs are also highly sought due to succession planning being set aside during the recession.
 The role of CFO is traditionally filled by someone with experience working as a controller.
 However, many smaller organizations have either a CFO or a controller, so it is possible for senior accountants with incredibly strong tech skills to make a direct leap to this role.